Garrett-DDLong/AnsibleTest/README.md

  3. Next, head over to the projects tab and give the project a name, set the oranization to the one just created, and the source control type to git.
 Set the URL to this repo. `Save` and click `sync`

- 4. Create a new invrntory with the oranization previouldy created and give it a name.
+ 4. Create a new inventory with the oranization previouldy created and give it a name.

+ 5. Create a new host using the inventory that was already created and in the varibles section spesify `ansible_connection: local`

- 5. Finally, create a new template.
+ 6..
+Finally, create a new template.
 Use the inventory, project, and execution enviornment just created and set the type to run.
 Select the ansible playbook `helloWorld.yaml` hit `save` then `launch`.
 That playbook in this repo should execute and should print hello world and the pwd.
+If it looks like the tasks didnt run refresh the page.

 # Other resources